SECTION A - GENERAL INFORMATION

 12. The Crematorium Company reserves the right to close the crematorium and crematorium grounds on any day should it be considered that circumstances so warrant.

-13. The sale of goods, services, plants or other articles, the soliciting of orders or repair of memorials or for work connected with graves is strictly prohibited within the grounds of the crematorium.
+13. The sale of goods, services, plants or other articles, the soliciting of orders or repair of memorials or for work connected with plots is strictly prohibited within the grounds of the crematorium.
 All such services and requests should be met by the crematorium office.